zer0def/nginxinc-kubernetes-ingress/docs/README.md

-make clean          -   removes the local `public` directory, which is the default output path used by Hugo make docs           -   runs a local hugo server so you can view docs in your browser while you work make hugo-mod       -   cleans the Hugo module cache and fetches the latest version of the theme module make docs-drafts    -   runs the local hugo server and includes all docs marked with `draft: true`
+make clean          -   removes the local `public` directory, which is the default output path used by Hugo make docs           -   runs a local hugo server so you can view docs in your browser while you work make hugo-mod       -   cleans the Hugo module cache and fetches the latest version of the theme module make hugo-mod-tidy  -   removes unused entries in go.mod and go.sum and verifies the dependencies make docs-drafts    -   runs the local hugo server and includes all docs marked with `draft: true`
 ```